ShaharAshe/Eminem-Song-Generator/README.md

 # NLP Final Project: Eminem Song Generator

 ## Overview
 This project is an exploration into Natural Language Processing (NLP) and neural networks, specifically focusing on generating song lyrics in the style of the iconic rapper Eminem.
-The project compares different models, all trained on a dataset of Eminem's lyrics, to find the most effective approach in capturing the unique style and essence of his music.
+The project compares different models, a self trained bi lstm network, gpt2 , and gemini new free api.

 ## Team Members
 - Yaniv Gabay: yanivga@edu.hac.ac.il